franleplant/nosleepjavascript-blog/content/blog/how-to-write-changelogs/index.md

 author: franleplant
 description:
   "Whether you are working on an open source library or an internal private library you should master the art of CHANGELOG.
-This is a fundamental not-code part maintaining libraries and enables consumers to understand what they can expect when moving from version to version."
+This is a fundamental not-code part of maintaining libraries and enables consumers to understand what they can expect when moving from version to version."
 tags: